Introduction to Unmanned Vehicle Systems

 |Section||Availability||Dates||Days||Meeting Time||Campus||Delivery||Bldg/Room||Instructor||Credit Hours||Clock Hours||Fees||Comments|

-This class meets remotely on the days and times listed in the schedule by utilizing technology (zoom) through canvas.
-Students will need a webcam and microphone for this class.
-Student is required to meet with program director prior to enrollment.
+This class meets remotely on the days and times listed in the schedule by utilizing technology (zoom or the big blue button) through canvas.
+The remainder of the course is delivered with online assignments and activities.
+A webcam and microphone are needed for this class.